List of Two of a Kind episodes: Series Six (October 1967–October 1968)

 Episode length increased to 60 minutes and recorded in colour.
 Millicent Martin features as regular guest.
 Broadcast from May–August 1967 as The Piccadilly Palace in the United States; first ten episodes broadcast October 1967–March 1968 on ITV; final episode broadcast October 1968.
-UK episodes 1 and 2 exist as B&W telerecordings.
+UK episodes 1 and 2 exist as B&Wtelerecordings, while episodes 3 to 11 are missing.